retry51776/notes/psychology/experience.md

 - Decision fatigue
 > The reason for Brand, Company, Representative; If we solved/expand this humanity BOTTLENECK`reliance on computer?`, we will make great improvement.

+- What you DESIRE is DIFFERENT than what you NEED.

 - Often structure determent properties.

 - All evolutionary ideas are breaking our assumptions.